ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Backup 11-6-2024.md

 		- Effects from the first player in the round above effects from other players.
 		- Top to bottom, triggers from cards in: Dream, Reality (combat zone before the rest), Memory.
 			- Dream, top to bottom: Cards higher in dream to cards lower in dream.
-			- Reality, top to bottom: Cards on the left side of a players reality zone to cards on the right side of their reality zone (units, then items, then locations).
+			- Reality, top to bottom: Cards on the left side of a players reality zone to cards on the right side of their reality zone (units, then items, then claims).
 			- Memory, top to bottom: Cards higher in memory to cards lower in memory.
 	- Method B (no need for order/location of cards mattering in paper, has issues with multiple copies of the same card):
 		- Top to bottom, triggers from cards x before cards y (use each lower bullet as a tie breaker for the one above it if needed):
 			- Cards in Dream > Reality > Memory > Void
 			- (Cards with) higher base speed > lower base speed
 			- First player > 2nd player
-			- Spells > Units > Items > locations
+			- Spells > Units > Items > Claims
 			- Higher base cost > lower base cost
 			- Higher base defense > lower base defense
 			- Higher source requirement > lower source requirement